juxt/yada/dev/resources/user-manual.md

 resources that are fully compliant with, and thereby take full advantage of, HTTP standards.

+yada strives to be a complete implementation of all of HTTP, which is a very rare thing indeed.
+Therefore, it can be used to serve static content, generate web pages and expose web APIs.

-But yada is __not__ a full 'web application framework' because it is not concerned with how your application stores or computes state, it is solely concerned with exchanging that state with other agents on the web, over HTTP.
-To build a full application serving web-clients you would need to add some application logic, somewhere to store your data and a way to access it.
+But yada is _not_ a 'web application framework' because it is not concerned with how your application stores or computes state, it is solely concerned with exchanging that state with other agents on the web, over HTTP.

+To build a full application serving web-clients you would need to add some application logic, somewhere to store your application's state and a way to retrieve it.
+Probably, you'll also need a templating library if you want to generate complex HTML, because yada doesn't care about that either.

+yada is implemented in the Clojure programming language and runs on the JVM.

 ### Resources

-In yada, resources are defined by a __resource model__, which can be authored in a declarative syntax or generated programmatically.
+In yada, resources are defined by a __resource-model__, which can be authored in a declarative syntax or generated programmatically.

-Here's an example of the declarative syntax of a typical __resource model__ in Clojure:-
+Here's an example of the declarative syntax of a typical __resource-model__ in Clojure:

 ```clojure
 {:properties {…}